Overview of Dharavi Slum Tours

 - Mohammed's Dharavi Slum Tours - Mohammad Sadique, an enthusiastic and enterprising young Dharavi local, founded Inside Mumbai Tours after previously working in a call center and learning English.
 He has been able to fund his education with the money from his bespoke Dharavi tours, which are tailored to individual interests and personally led by him.

 What the Dharavi Tours Offer

 - Reality Tours and Travel - Two and a half hour Dharavi walking tours cover the recycling area, rooftop visit for a fantastic view, visit to a community center funded by the company's profits, papaddam making, and potters colony.
 Tours depart twice a day, at set times in the morning and afternoon, and cost 900 rupees per person.
 It's possible to have lunch in a Dharavi family home after the morning tour (cost 1,500 rupees per person including the tour).
 Tours can also be combined with sightseeing in Mumbai.
 More information.

 - Mohammad's Dharavi Slum Tours - The most personal option, two and a half hour Dharavi walking tours explore back alleys and main thoroughfares of Dharavi to see small businesses, factories, and workshops.
 A stop at an atmospheric local cafe for a snack is included.
 Departure times are flexible and the cost is 600 rupees per person.
 Photography isn't permitted but Mohammad does run a special photography tour of Dharavi slum.
 It's also possible to have a meal with his family or even stay with them overnight for a really insightful experience.
 Contact Mohammad with your specific requirements and he will take care of all the arrangements.
 More information.

 A Look Inside Dharavi: My Experience

 "Welcome to Dharavi!" a customer called out to us from the chai wala, as we exited the stairs at Mahim West railway station.
 I had just entered what is often labeled as Asia's largest slum.
 Yes, THAT slum, which rose to fame in the movie Slumdog Millionaire and angered many Indians for its portrayal of poverty.
-The movie has been referred to as an example of "poverty porn", one that encourages perverse western voyeurism and promotes slum tourism.
+The movie has been referred to as an example of "poverty porn", one that encourages perverse western voyeurism and promotes slum tourism and volunteering.